tchen-research/RandNLA/06-Trace-Estimation/stochastic-Lanczos-quadrature-spectrum.md

 For a *fixed* 1-Lipshitz functions, {prf:ref}`slq-equivalence` and {prf:ref}`slq-func` give that $m = O(1/(n\varepsilon^2))$ and $m = O(1/\varepsilon)$ (since the best $2k-1$ polynomial approximation to 1-Lipshitz functions converges like $\sim 1/k$).

 However, to bound the Wasserstein distance, we require the result holds for *all* 1-Lipshitz functions.
-They key to exending to all 1-Lipshitz functions is to observe that Lipshitz functions have a stable Chebyshev series; i.e. a slight perturbation to their Chebyshev approximation still yields a good approximation.
+They key to extending to all 1-Lipshitz functions is to observe that Lipshitz functions have a stable Chebyshev series; i.e. a slight perturbation to their Chebyshev approximation still yields a good approximation.
-Therefore, if we can approximate the Chevbyshev moments of $\varphi(x;\vec{A}) (traces of the Chebyshev polynomials) well, then we can (up to a slight loss) approximate any Lipshitz function.
+Therefore, if we can approximate the Chebyshev moments of $\varphi(x;\vec{A}) (traces of the Chebyshev polynomials) well, then we can (up to a slight loss) approximate any Lipshitz function.
 :::